concord-consortium/lara-interactive-api/docs/implementing-interactive.md

 });
 ```

-**IMPORTANT** When the student tries to leave the page with the interactive, the interactive needs to respond with
+**IMPORTANT** When the student tries to leave the page with the interactive, the interactive needs to
-an `interactiveState` message.
+respond with an `interactiveState` message.
 LARA will not changes pages until it receives this message.

 There is a special value `"nochange"`, that can be sent as the interactiveState data.
 This tells LARA the
 interactiveState has not changed since the last time.
 This is useful when responding to getInteractiveState

-### Custom learner URL
+## Custom learner URL

 **DEPRECATED** This feature is related to student progress saving.
-Interactive can provide versioned URL to make sure that given
+Interactive can provide versioned URL
-data format is always supported (otherwise, e.g. interactive can be updated, but LARA would still try to load old data format).
+to make sure that the given data format is always supported.
+Otherwise the interactive might be updated
+and not be able to open the old state format.

+This is deprecated because it causes more problems than
+it is worth.
+We have wanted to remove support for old versions of interactives, and we've had to remember
+to go through all of the interactive states and these learner urls.
+Also the concept of saving a URL
+that works in this maner is confusing.
+Sometimes the interactive is loaded with the authored URL sometimes
+it is loaded with the saved URL.
+So a set of students or testers might see different versions of what seems
+like it should be the same interactive.
+Instead of using this approach to handle old state, the interactive
+should handle migrating its own old state.
+If migrating its own state isn't practical then please work with
+the LARA developers to do a batch migration on the server.

 ```javascript
 phone.post('setLearnerUrl', 'https://my.example.interactive/version/1');
 ```

-### Global interactive state
+## Global interactive state

-A few interactives can share one, global state within a single LARA activity.
-E.g. you can let students work on the
+A few interactives can share one global state within a single LARA activity.
+E.g. you can let students
-same model on different pages of the activity.
-Interactive can set global state using `interactiveStateGlobal` message:
+work on the same model on different pages of the activity.
+Interactive can set global state using
+`interactiveStateGlobal` message:

 ```javascript
 phone.post('interactiveStateGlobal', globalState);
 ```

-Once this message is received, the server immediately posts `loadInteractiveGlobal` to all interactives on the same page
+Once this message is received, the server immediately posts `loadInteractiveGlobal` to all interactives
-(except from the sender of the original save message).
-So, interactives can listen to this message:
+on the same page (except from the sender of the original save message).
+So, interactives can listen
+to this message:

 ```javascript
 phone.addListener('loadInteraciveGlobal', function (globalState) {